philcon93/Theme-Starter-Kit/README.md

 gulp
 ```

 This will prompt gulp to watch any changes you make to `src/css/app.less` and automatically compile them.
+You can add in new build task in the `gulpfile.js`.